llwp/website/docs/docs/community.md

 [Discord](https://discord.gg/mpWSRUhG7e)

-**Github discussions:**
+**GitHub discussions:**

 - [Announcements](https://github.com/fonoster/fonoster/discussions/categories/announcements) – for announcements like new releases
 - [Q&A](https://github.com/fonoster/fonoster/discussions/categories/q-a) – for discussions around Fonoster usage and community support

 **Twitter:** [@fonoster](https://twitter.com/fonoster)

-**Issue tracker:** Use the GitHub issue tracker for the various [Fonoster repositories](https://github.com/fonoster/) to file bugs and features requests.
+**Issue tracker:** Use the GitHub issue tracker for the various [Fonoster repositories](https://github.com/fonoster/) to file bugs and feature requests.
 For support, please send your questions to Github discussions or Discord rather than filling a GitHub issue.

 >Please do not ask individual project members for support.
-Use the channels above instead, where the whole community can help you and benefit from the solutions provided.
+Use the channels above where the whole community can help you and benefit from the solutions provided.
 If community support is insufficient for your situation, please refer to the [Commercial Support](/docs/support) section below.

 ## Contributing